joyqvq/deprecated-joyqvq.github.io/_posts/2023-01-19-thresholdsig-multisig.md

 | `aggregate(sig_i for all i) -> sig_aggr` | `aggregate(m, (sig_i, pk_i) for all i) -> sig_aggr` | This step combines the partial signatures into one aggregated signature.
 The threshold signature setup only requires all partial signatures.
 However, for multisig, all public keys corresponding to all participating signatures are also required to produce the aggregated signature. |
 | `verify(sig_aggr, m, pk) -> true/false` | `verify(sig_aggr, m, pk_i for all i) -> true/false`  | In the threshold setting, the verify method only requires  the aggregated public key.
 For multisig, the verify method function needs to know all the participating public keys. |

-Aggregated signature signed over different messages is out of scope of this writing, multisig and threshold signature described here refers to signature committing to the same transaction.
+(Note: Aggregated signature signed over different messages is out of scope of this writing, multisig and threshold signature described here refers to signature committing to the same transaction.)

 ## Differences and Tradeoffs